-With 5G networks slowly spreading to more and more cities, getting a smartphone capable of harnessing its blazing speeds just might be the ticket this year.
-Samsung’s first dedicated 5G device, the Galaxy S10 5G was an impressive step, but the upcoming release of the Galaxy S20, which features built-in 5G connectivity for all three models, may cut its parade short.
-Below we cover what upgrades we’ll be seeing between the Samsung Galaxy S20 5G and the Galaxy S10 5G.
+Updated 24 March 2020: With 5G networks slowly spreading to more and more cities, getting a smartphone capable of harnessing its blazing speeds is a smart idea.
+Samsung’s first dedicated 5G device, the Galaxy S10 5G, was an impressive step, but the release of the Galaxy S20, which features built-in 5G connectivity for all three models, has cut its parade quite short.
+Below we cover the upgrades the Samsung Galaxy S20 5G received compared to last year’s Galaxy S10 5G.

 Samsung Galaxy S20 5G vs Galaxy S10 5G Comparison Chart

 |Display||120 Hz Infinity-O Dynamic AMOLED Display||60 Hz Infinity-O Dynamic AMOLED Display|

 |Pixel Density||563 ppi||505 ppi|

 |Dimensions||152 x 68 x 7.9 mm||162.6 x 77.1 x 7.9 mm|

 |CPU||Exynos 990 / Qualcomm Snapdragon 865||Exynos 9820 / Qualcomm Snapdragon 855|

 |Rear Cameras||12MP Wide, 64MP Telephoto, 12MP Ultra-Wide||12MP Wide, 12MP Telephoto, 16MP Ultra-Wide, 3D Depth Camera|

 |Zoom||Up to 30X Digital Zoom||Up to 10X Digital Zoom|